Staying on Fire for God

 What do you think would happen if you reach in and grab one of the briquettes and take it out of the fire?
 (Wait for a response.)
 That’s right, it would go out because it is not longer close to the fire.
 What would be the best way to get this briquette hot again?
 (Wait for a response.)
 Put it back in the fire!

 In Hebrews 10:25 it says that we should not forget about getting together with other believers.
 When do we do that?
 When we come to church, or have a small group or even getting together with other people who follow Christ for dinner.
 When we start forgetting to do this it is like pulling that briquette out of the fire.
 (Pull the briquette out again.)
 We may stay on fire for God for a little while, but we will soon burn out.

 What do you think is the best way for us to get fired back up again?
 To start to fellowship with other believers and start going to church again.
 This is how we make sure we stay on fire for God.

 - pumpkin fire object lesson

-- scripture on being on fire for god
+- bible science abut being on fire for God

-- teen bible lesson on staying on fire
+- adult church lesson about being on fire

 - scicne lesson about being on fire for God